DirtHasPower/MatchingBirthdayCalculator/README.md

 # MatchingBirthdayCalculator
-A brute force calculator to validate the claim that "in a room of 23 people, there is a 50% chance of a shared birthday among them"
+A brute force calculator to validate the claim that "in a room of 23 people, there <br>is a 50% chance of a shared birthday among them"

 Source:
   https://en.wikipedia.org/wiki/Birthday_problem